 |Days||Months||Time in Placement|

 |Foundational Field Education: Three/four days a week||Monday to Wednesday and Monday to Thursday||January to March and April to May||462 hours of placement|

 |Advanced Field Education: Three days a week||Monday to Wednesday||September to April||546 hours of placement|

 |Advanced International Field Education: Five days a week||Monday to Friday||September to December||546 hours of placement|

 Professional and qualified instructors teach you in the field.
 Field education instructors typically hold an MSW degree and are recognized as “our faculty in the field.”
 Instructors have a minimum of two-years post-master’s experience as well as formal training.

 Field education courses are covered under student fees.
 There are no extra charges through the university.
 However, while on placement, you are usually expected to pay for expenses such as police checks, mileage and parking.
 Students and instructors are not paid.
-Placement agencies may cover your mileage costs while on agency business; however, this varies with agencies.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×